In 2022, tuition for full-time students at Reformed University was $4,800 a year.

-If these numbers feel scary, remember, the "sticker price" of tuition doesn't tell the full story.
-Many students find the actual cost of college is a lot less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make theactual cost of attending college feel more doable until after graduation.
+If these numbers feel scary, remember, the "sticker price" of tuition does not give you all the info you need to know how much you will actually have to pay for college.
+Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts are awarded.
+Additionally, student loans can make theprice of collegemore manageable until you've finishing school and found a job.

 Reformed University is a private, religious institution, so it has the same tuition for students from Georgia as it does for residents from other states.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to verify your state's requirements for in-state residency.
-Each state has different requirements to qualify as in-state resident.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Take the time to check your state's criteria for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be additional requirements too, depending on where you live.
+There may be other criteria as well, depending on where you live.

-Tuition at Reformed University is the same for all students.
+Tuition at Reformed University is the same for every student.

-In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Reformed University.

-There may be other costs associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Most colleges offer ways for students who may struggle to participate because of cost can get help covering these fees.
+Keep in mind, there could also be other costs associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
+Many schools offer ways for students with financial need to get help covering these fees.

-The cost of transportation in college can really vary.
-Will you take a subway, car or an airplane to get to school?.
-Will you need to pay to park on-campus?
+The cost of getting around in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
+Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your transportation budget.
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your estimated cost of transportation.

-Where are a college is located can impact your transportation budget.
+Where are a college is located can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city is often costly, but cities may offer more trains, busses or low-cost flight options to actually get to school.
+On the other hand getting around in a city could be expensive, but there may be more buses, trains and low-cost flight options to actually get to school.
 Reformed Universityis located in a in Georgia.

-Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of what is really costs to go to Reformed University.
+Now, let’s go over all of the costs we've covered, to get a better idea of how much students can expect to shell out for Reformed University.

 |Total Estimated Costs|